![]() |

 That's all :sparkles:!

-The model manager can be found as part of the LLM GameObject:
+The model manager allows to load or download LLMs and can be found as part of the LLM GameObject:

 You can download models with the Download model button.